 Daniel Burnham Elementary School is a predominantly Latino and Title I school in Cicero, Ill.
 Based on a three-year average from 2011-13, Burnham was identified as a priority school — one in the lowest performing 5 percent of all Title I schools in Illinois.

-Currently, 884 students are enrolled at Burnham.
-Student demographics are 92.4 percent Hispanic, 4.2 percent white, 1.4 percent black and 1.4 percent American Indian.
-According to the 2018 Illinois State Board Education (ISBE) School Report Card accessed on May 28, 2018, the student population includes 56.2 percent English learners, 71.5 percent low income and 6.5 percent with IEPs.
+Currently, 767 students are enrolled at Burnham.
+Student demographics are 97.5 percent hispanic, 0.5 percent white, 1.7 percent black, 0.1 percent asian and 0.2 percent multiple races.
+According to the 2020 Illinois State Board Education (ISBE) School Report Card accessed on May 21, 2021, the student population includes 56.6 percent English learners, 91.5 percent low income and 9 percent with IEPs.

 In 2013, Burnham took the first steps toward changing the lives of its students.
 Jennifer Evans — named principal in 2013 — decided to implement the PLC process.
 Previously, Burnham had a failed attempt at implementing collaborative teams led by the administration, where collaboration focused on teaching tips and disciplinary concerns and teachers worked in silos instead of collaborating to increase student achievement.
 Therefore, Evans’ first step was creating collaborative conditions through designing a master schedule with common planning time, four critical PLC questions and a simple meeting agenda.

 Collectively, Burnham and Cicero District 99 established a school improvement team as a leadership team for Burnham.
 Energizing the school, this created the impetus for why change was needed.
 Utilizing books, videos and other resources from Solution Tree, year one was spent instilling the belief in staff that all students can learn at high levels.